 Hi!
 I’m Deborah Redfern.
-I am a writer, self-healing advocate and teacher of Restorative Exercise™.
+I am a writer, self-healing advocate and soon-to-be practitioner of Restorative Exercise™.
 I believe in healing movement and to this end I offer an educational program, corrective exercise, and movement-to-music practice.
 I invite you to read my blog and check out my services.

 whole body movement to music

 freedom of expression

 The alternative title of this blog post was going to be ‘what I did on my summer vacation’!
 Ha!
 Actually all summer has been about Restorative Exercise™, going through the webinars, which is largely how the Whole Body Alignment course is taught (over 50 hours of lecture and demonstration), reading, and of course doing corrective exercises, and for certification, it culminates in a six day intensive RE Live and in person experience, somewhere in the world, Mine just happened to be in Minnesota.

 I’ve been trying to compare the RE week with other intensives I’ve taken.
 Let’s just say it was a very full experience.
 We jumped right into it without much more ceremony than introducing ourselves to one another, matching up faces and names.
 I think we students were already bonded by our collective nervousness about the testing on the last day!

 I tried to keep notes and then around day 3, I gave up.
 Just as well, looking through my my notes I see gems like this: ” stretch: lengthen passive/active (needs a load)” and “hamstrings: moving extending hip in walking, no dorsi, no exten. no hamstrings.”
 Okay… I tell you it was almost moving too fast to take it in and write it down.
 Or my mind was too slow.
 Same thing.

 But what I do remember were my personal light bulb moments.

 1. What I thought was ‘ribs down’, wasn’t.